-Formal consultation with staff regarding change of work location will be needed.
+Formal consultation with staff regarding change of work location is required if the proposed change of location is agreed.

 Seeleys House provides residential short break services to eligible clients with a learning disability and/or autism.
-Seeleys is currently the main residential short breaks provisions within Buckinghamshire, there are currently 41 service users in receipt of the service at Seeleys House.
-There are also a number of service users in receipt of residential short breaks under a spot purchase arrangement, or via a direct payment.
+Seeleys is currently the main residential short breaks provisions within Buckinghamshire.
+The number of service users using the residential short breaks provision changes frequently.
+In December 2018 there were 41 service users in receipt of the service at Seeleys House.
+March 2019 the number had reduced to 37 service users.
+This includes a number of service users in receipt of residential short breaks under a spot purchase arrangement, or via a direct payment.

-We know from the previous proposal to move to Orchard House in High Wycombe (2016) that the building at Seeleys is not fit for the delivery of residential short breaks for service users who require this support.
-The service is currently rated as Requires Improvement by the regulator, the Care Quality Commission.
-The location is also not suitable for the operation of a best-practice short breaks service, being inaccessible for some individuals who need support and presenting difficulties for staff recruitment.
-However there is capacity to develop purpose built accommodation on the Aylesbury Opportunities Centre which would also be in line with the aim to reduce our day centre provision where it is no longer needed or underutilised.
-The asset would then be released for other purposes (c. £4.5m site value.)
+We know from the previous proposal to move to Orchard House in High Wycombe (2016) that the building at Seeleys is not well designed for the delivery of residential short breaks for service users who require this support in the long term.
+The service is currently rated as Requires Improvement by the regulator, the Care Quality Commission, following a further Care Quality Commission report in June 2019.
+From the commissioner perspective building lay out is also not ideal for the operation of a best-practice short breaks service, being limited in its ability to respond to multiple individuals simultaneously who might have the need for different types of support.
+It also presents more of a challenge with staff recruitment in comparison with other parts of the County.
+We propose to develop purpose built accommodation on the Aylesbury Opportunities Centre.
+Whilst this will result in a reduced Day Opportunity centre capacity on the site, this is in line with reduced service uptake, with the reduction in numbers wanting the traditional day centre offer, and the current trend of underutilisation of County Council Day Opportunity provision across the whole county.

-The people who access Seeleys travel from a range of locations across the county, with more coming from the south of the county than the north.
-We understand that the proposed Aylesbury location may deter some service users and carers from the further south of the county, but enable greater access to those in the north.
-The Council believe that relocation of the service to Aylesbury Opportunities Centre site should also broaden the appeal of the service; because of the increased quality/breadth and capacity of the service (Seeleys was been limited to 8 beds and unable to support health funded service users since the end of 2016.)
-The location and service may also encourage more use by other individuals with complex needs.
+People who currently access Seeleys residential short breaks, travel from a range of locations across the county, with more coming from the south of the county than the north.
+It is possible that the proposed Aylesbury location may present some challenges for service users and carers from the further south of the county, but enable greater access to those in the north.
+The proposed new location would mean that anyone from any part of the County should be able to access the service by travelling no more than 28 miles.
+At present if someone from the north of Buckinghamshire wished to access residential short breaks at Seeleys House, their journey could be up to 55 miles.
+The Council believes that relocation of the service to Aylesbury Opportunities Centre site should also broaden the appeal of the service; because of the increased quality/breadth and capacity of the service (Seeleys has been limited to 8 beds and the plans for the new service include 12 beds).
+The current service has been unable to support health funded service users since the end of 2016.
+The new integrated health and social care service will be able to meet their needs.
+The location and service may also encourage use by other individuals with complex needs. who have not accessed this type of service to date because of the distances involved.
 We would work to mitigate as far as possible, any potential negative impact for existing service users and carers by completing individual travel plans for them to access the new Aylesbury site.
+In Adult Social Care, our intention is that no one would be journeying for more than 75 minutes.